chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 {{< note >}}

 -   `/mnt/automate_backups` is the default value for the backup path, we can change it to any other value.

 {{< /note >}}

 Apply the following steps on **all of the OpenSearch server** node

 -   Create an OpenSearch sub-directory and set permissions (only if the network mount is correctly mounted).

     ```sh
     sudo mkdir /mnt/automate_backups/opensearch
     sudo chown hab:hab /mnt/automate_backups/opensearch/
     ```

+#### Configuration for OpenSearch Node from Provision Host

 Configure the OpenSearch `path.repo` setting by following the steps given below:

 -   Create a .toml (say os_config.toml) file in **the Provision host** and copy the following template with the path to the repo.
     ```sh
       [path]
       # Replace /mnt/automate_backups with the backup_mount config found on the provisioning host in /hab/a2_deploy_workspace/a2ha.rb
       repo = "/mnt/automate_backups/opensearch"
     ```
 -   Following command will add the configuration to the OpenSearch node.
     ```sh
       chef-automate config patch --opensearch <PATH TO OS_CONFIG.TOML>
     ```

 ##### Healthcheck commands

 -   Following command can be run in the OpenSearch node

     ```sh
     chef-automate status
     ```

 -   Following command can be run in the OpenSearch node

     ```sh
     hab svc status (check whether OpenSearch service is up or not)